Inguro-OU/war-of-memes/README.md

+This one-pager can help you to understand:

+1. What is it?
+2. How does it help you?
+3. What are your benefits?

 # 1. What is it?

 **TL;DR**: This is a cognitively trustworthy communication method for evolving ideas that multiply everyone's happiness.